 CSS-in-JS or styled-components.
 I prefer a solid CSS architecture, such as Harry Roberts' ITCSS, that follows the SoC mindset of the architecture.
 As you can see, there are many other different directories present in the architecture.
 Depending on the framework or the use case, directories like

 The above does not look like something special.
 This is a standard modular approach for development.
 But, by zooming in on a module and the core layer, the architecture shines.
 Below I zoomed in on the core layer and a single module.
 In the rest of this blog post, I discuss each of the different topics and the ideas behind them.
 The dotted connections are optional connections that you can use when you want a less complex architecture.
 In this case, the pub/sub and workers are removed from the architecture and actions directly talk o the stores and API clients.

 The core layer is the backbone of the architecture.
 The goal of this part of the application is to be scalable and framework-agnostic.
 There are a few main parts in this layer: API clients, a pub/sub and one or more stores.
-You can have some web workers running on this level as well.
+You can include web workers for the heavy lifting on this level as well.
 Stores come in many sizes.
 At first glance, you might think about the application state.
 And you are right, that is one store.
 But what about your user's history stack?
 This is, in fact, another example of a store.

 When you look at stores in this light, you find many of them.
 Application state, navigation history, session management, API caches and logger history.
 These should live on an application level.
 This also means that they should be configured here.
 You can, for instance, download the history package on npm and use this for navigation history.
 In the store, you can expand the package by adding your functions (e.g. a different